gjr80/weewx-steelseries/README.md

 # SteelSeries Weather Gauges extension #

-A weeWX extension for the *SteelSeries Weather Gauges*.
+A weeWX extension to install the *SteelSeries Weather Gauges*.

 The current *SteelSeries Weather Gauges* extension version is v2.6.1 which contains *SteelSeries Weather Gauges* v2.6.1.